TU-SciComp/TU-SciComp-Code-WS22-23/README.md

-# TU-SciComp-Code-WS22-23
+# TUB_SciComp-Code
-Example Codes for the TU Scientific Computing course in WS22/23
+Examples and exercise solutions for the Scientific Computing Lecture at TU Berlin in WS 2022/23